Levviata/Levviatas-Optimization-Pack/README-modrinth.md

 ### Notes:

-**Universal Tweaks:**
-- Changes the way auto jumping works.
-If auto jumping is enabled, it makes you automatically step up a whole block (like if you were riding a horse) instead of jumping near a block.
-To disable -> B:"Auto Jump Replacement"=false (Tweaks.cfg)
-- There is also a bunch of other similar changes, edit the config as you wish (this will be removed from the modpack soon)

 ## External Mods / Bundled Mods
 This modpack uses [File Director](https://modrinth.com/mod/filedirector) to download these mods from CurseForge:
 - [Entity Culling](https://www.curseforge.com/minecraft/mc-mods/entity-culling)